Facebook and Instagram suffer outage for second time in a week

 Facebook and Instagram users have been unable to access services for the second time in a week.

-The social media giants have apologised to users who are unable to refresh their home pages, though the outage appears to be less widespread than on Monday.
+The social media giants have apologised to users who were unable to refresh their home pages, though the outage appears to be less widespread than on Monday.

 Around 2,000 people reported being unable to access Facebook at around 8pm on Friday, according to Downdetector.